 The Room

-We stayed in the river view room as these rooms are at the backend of the resort, closest to the walkway to the parks.
-The rooms are pretty basic, but not much more basic than Disney Sequoia Lodge or Disney Hotel Cheyenne.
-I'm not sure if they are, but they probably feel overall a touch smaller than those two hotels.
-One of our beds was a little squeaky (but they do provide two of them!)
-They were comfortable enough.
+We stayed in the river view room as these rooms are at the backend of the resort - closest to the walkway to the parks.
+The rooms are pretty basic as you'd expect, but not that much more basic than Disney Sequoia Lodge or Disney Hotel Cheyenne.
+While I didn't get my measuring tapes out, the Disney Santa Fe rooms feel a tiny bit smaller than those two hotels.
+One of our beds was a little squeaky, but luckily there was a spare.
+The beds were comfortable enough.
 If you or your little ones love Cars, you're going to love these rooms.
-I'm not a Cars fan myself but I appreciate the theming and can easily see how those fans will love this.
+I'm not a Cars fan myself but I appreciate the theming and can easily see how Cars fans will love this place.
 My only real nitpick at the rooms is the cones on the wall are cheap tacky plastic, but I suppose you don't touch them.
 In contrast, the lamp is super nice and really solid.
 The room was clean and mostly in good condition.
-Housekeeping came during the day so we always came back to a nice cleanly made room, although the Cars bed runner wasn't placed back on the bed when made.
-Still, that's largely nitpicking.
+Housekeeping came during the day so we always came back to a nice and clean room.
 One issue for modern families is the lack of plug sockets.
 I only counted three in the whole room and no dedicated USB sockets.
 One of the sockets was in the middle of the wall with no table below it so it's largely unusable.
 Make sure you pack an extension cable.

 The bathroom is fun and clean as well.
 It has plenty of Cars touches and themed amenities.